In a Nutshell:

 Drive Medical Bariatric Transport Chair Review Conclusion

 The Drive Medical Bariatric Transport chair is well-designed and ruggedly built.
 It gets almost everything right, and we regard this chair’s few negatives as relatively minor points.
-With that in mind, we’d recommend this model without hesitation to anyone who’s looking for a chair that supports heavier users.
+With that in mind, we’d recommend this model without hesitation to anyone looking for a chair that supports heavier users.
 It’s utterly fantastic, and you won’t be disappointed.

 REFERENCES & RESOURCES